builtview/support-docs/docs/mobile-help/pausing.md

-# Pausing Uploads on mobile
+---
+title: Pausing uploads - Mobile
+---

 Some sites have inconsistent internet connections; therefore, we have developed our application to work around limited to no internet connection.
 When internet connection is re-established, the application automatically begins uploading all captures in the background, however this may prevent you from carrying out other task which take higher priority.